 An Adaptable Logo Template

-A well-designed logo is the cornerstone of a professional brand identity.
+When you run a quick search for branding tips on Google, you’ll find many websites will tell you that well-designed logo is the cornerstone of a professional brand identity.
 A logo is a visual summary of your brand, and may be type-based (containing just the name of the brand), symbolic (purely image-based), or a combination of type and image.
 Major brands that are particularly well-known across a variety of territories, such as McDonald’s, Shell or Nike, are widely recognized from their symbolic logos alone.
 This is because the brand has used blanket advertising over the decades and simply becomes part of the everyday scenery for consumers.
 For brands which are less widely known a pairing of type and image usually has the most impact and will help a new customer to become familiar with both the name and visual identity of the brand.
 These logo templates below are a great example of teaming text and image in a minimal, memorable format.

 A collection of logos by Vasya Kobelev, 123RF.